Changes to Strata Legislation

 For advice on this topic please consult with a lawyer.
-Some additional background information on how the limitation period affects stratas is also provided by: CCI Vancouver (PDF), Clark Wilson and Lesperance Mendes.
+Some additional background information on how the limitation period affects stratas is also provided by: CCI Vancouver (pdf) and Lesperance Mendes.

 B.C.'s new Guide Dog and Service Dog Act came into effect January 18, 2016; please see the table above and pet bylaws for more information.